Brockton station (MBTA): Early history

+Unusually among larger cities in Massachusetts, Brockton was never a railroad junction; east-west branches were built from Bridgewater proper before North Bridgewater became a major manufacturing area.
+A charter for a branch from Stoughton to North Bridgewater was applied for in 1845 – before the railroad had even been completed – but nothing became of the plan.
+The Fall River Railroad merged into the Old Colony and Fall River Railroad in 1854.
 Commuting from North Bridgewater to Boston on the railroad was possible after 1854, and North Bridgewater was the outer terminus of some trains in the late 1850s and early 1860s.

 The railroad became the Old Colony and Newport Railroad in 1863, and finally the Old Colony Railroad in 1872.
+A new Victorian-style station was built in 1873–74 at Church Street on the west side of the tracks.
 The town was renamed Brockton in 1874, with the railroad station changing its name on May 7.
 The railroad was a key part of the town's burgeoning shoe industry and rapid growth, which caused Brockton's population to double from 1877 to 1887.
+A new freight house was built in 1881.